dullroar/TW5-atomfeed/README.md

 1. In the directory for your TW, if there is not already a directory named *plugins*, create one.
 It should be a sibling of the *tiddlers* directory.
-2. Clone or download the files in this project into a subdirectory of *plugins* called *atomfeed*.
+2. Clone or download the files in this project into a subdirectory of *plugins* called *dullroar*.
-3. Change the URL in *atomserver.tid* from `http://dullroar.com/` to your own site's URL.
+3. Change the URL in *dullroar/atomfeed/atomserver.tid* from `http://dullroar.com/` to your own site's URL.
 Note that the ending `/` is required.
 4. Make sure the `$:/SiteTitle` tiddler is set (in `$:/ControlPanel`, it is the field with the "Title of this TiddlyWiki" label).